How Soon Can You Paint After Rain? Exterior Tips

 • Quality of paint products

-As a general rule, waiting 24 to 48 hours is safe, but every situation is different.
+Every situation is different.
 Using tools like moisture meters and relying on experienced judgment ensures that your paint sticks properly and looks great for years.

 Professional painter applying primer to the exterior siding of a home using a roller.